 It is not the ammunition that causes this inaccuracy.
 It is the methodology of production for the AK and other clones generally.
 With some basic tweaks and accurizing you can get much more respectable accuracy.

 You could also opt for a gun that is built from the ground up to be more accurate too.
 Especially if you plan on hunting with the 7.62x39, which, if you read the above section about what is possible with the cartridge, you know, the caliber is an excellent hunting round for intermediate and even larger game.

 Our final thoughts

-When cheap ammunition and $250 AK-47’s and $75 Russian SKS’s blanketed the American shooting market decades ago, it was easy to pick the best 7.62x39 rifle.
+When cheap ammunition and $250 AK-47’s and $75 Russian SKS’s blanketed the American shooting market decades ago, it was easy to pick the good 7.62x39 rifle.
 We think it’s very clear now, that through innovation, specialized hardware and improvements on the different aspects of ergonomics and comfort features, it’s much easier to think of a bunch of different rifles that can compete for the title of the best 7.62x39 firearm platforms.

-While 7.62x39mm ammunition remains very low priced relative to other intermediate small arms calibers; and the ballistics of the cartridge are still quite sound relative to other offerings, the increase in rifle prices across the board makes it a more specific choice that requires a bit more due diligence to find the best 7.62x39 rifle for you and your specific use case.
+While 7.62x39mm ammunition remains very low priced relative to other intermediate small arms calibers; and the ballistics of the cartridge are still quite sound relative to other offerings, the increase in rifle prices across the board makes it a more specific choice that requires a bit more due diligence to find the 7.62x39 rifle for you and your specific use case.